 My smart home setup powered by Home Assistant

 It’s only fair that I share my setup.
-As I recommend a lot of products on this website I want to show you that I have experience with them and know what I’m talking about.
+As I recommend countless products on this website, I want to show you that I have experience with them and know what I’m talking about.
 Throughout the years I’ve learnt a lot about working with various system and were I to start over I would change a few things.
-For full transparency I will tell you what I’d still recommend and what I would do differently.
+For full transparency, I will tell you what I’d still recommend and what I would do differently.

 My Unraid home server powers everything